MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgGroupTeamPrimaryChannelTab.md

 ## SYNOPSIS
 Adds (pins) a tab to the specified channel within a team.
-The corresponding app must already be installed in the team.
+\nThe corresponding app must already be installed in the team.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupTeamPrimaryChannelTab](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamPrimaryChannelTab?view=graph-powershell-beta)

 ## SYNTAX